MarkyXXIII/MarkyXXIII/README.md

 # :wave: Hello!

-My name is Mark Williams.
-As of October 2020, I am a full-time, full-stack student with Codecademy.
+My name is Mark.
+As of October 2020, I am a full-time, full-stack student with Codecademy.<br>
-I have listed below what I have already covered in my course, and what is still to come:
+Listed below is what I've already covered in my course, and what is to come in the next month or two:

 ## :ok_hand: Current Tools & Technologies